Sealegs Delivers World's Largest Amphibious Enablement Systems

 Pennicott Wilderness Journeys owner Robert Pennicott comments: “The Sealegs technology will allow us to share a spectacular coastal environment with visitors in a way that wasn’t possible previously”.

-The new craft are the result of an 18-month project to design and build eco-tourism vessels suitable for amphibious operation on sensitive natural coastal environments and which satisfies Parks Victoria’s exacting tour operator and activity licence requirements.
+The new boats are the result of an 18-month project to design and build eco-tourism vessels suitable for amphibious operation on sensitive natural coastal environments and which satisfies Parks Victoria’s exacting tour operator and activity licence requirements.

-Sealegs System 100 provides serious on-land capability to craft that can safely transport up to 30 passengers and two crew members in challenging sea states.
+Sealegs System 100 provides serious on-land capability to boats that can safely transport up to 30 passengers and two crew members in challenging sea states.
 Sealegs Chief Executive Officer McKee Wright says: “With an enduring vision of redefining what is possible, we’re immensely proud of what has been achieved in a relatively short time by all parties working together on bringing this vision into reality.”

 Sealegs works alongside boat builders globally on new opportunities to commercialise System 100, which supports the amphibious operation large vessels on land.

 “The Naiad/Kirby Marine collaboration is a fantastic case study for Sealegs System 100.
-We know the applications for our technology are limited only by the imagination and hope that boat builders everywhere are inspired by the Wilderness Tours craft to maximise the potential of their designs.” say McKee Wright.
+We know the applications for our technology are limited only by the imagination and hope that boat builders everywhere are inspired by the Wilderness Tours boat to maximise the potential of their designs.” say McKee Wright.

 The Sealegs System 100 amphibious enablement system (AES) is available on order as a standalone system worldwide to established boat builders with an approved design.